-How Does It Work?
+How Does Unlimited Time Off Work?

 Some people choose to use their time off to create long weekends and enjoy a better work-life balance.
-This can especially beneficial for employees who commute long distances or have to stay away from home and family during the week.
+This can be especially beneficial for employees who commute long distances or have to stay away from home and family during the week.

 If you’re considering rolling out an unlimited vacation policy, think carefully about your employees, their work patterns, and how they might react.
-For example, Millennials are more likely to embrace flexible working practices than older workers.
-Consult with your teams and implement training sessions and guidelines for requesting time off before full roll-out.
-Find a suitable name ” terms like “flexible” or “self-managed” sound less indulgent and more accurate than “”unlimited”” vacation.
+For example, millennials are more likely to embrace flexible working practices than older workers.
+You might consult with your teams and implement training sessions and guidelines for requesting time off before the full roll-out.
+Try to find a suitable name for your program.
+Terms such as “”flexible”” or “”self-managed”” sound less indulgent and more accurate than “”unlimited”” vacation.